Role of Bangladesh Bank to ensure sustainable financial development of Bangladesh

 - Consider the limit of government borrowing (2.e)

 Bangladesh Bank shall place before the council the following matter: (section .9 (4))

-In the first portion of this section it articulated the formulation of co-ordination council, in second step it mentioned the combined activates of the council and the third segment provided the responsibility only impose on Bangladesh Bank; by doing such it directly connected the bank with other responsible and policy making authority to ensure the goal of the state, it provide each other a clear view of total economic system of Bangladesh and by sharing information it made ease the suitable sustainable economic policy of Bangladesh.
+In the first portion of this section it articulated the formulation of co-ordination council, in the second step it mentioned the combined activates of the council and the third segment provided the responsibility only impose on Bangladesh Bank; by doing such it directly connected the bank with other responsible and policymaking authority to ensure the goal of the state, it provides each other with a clear view of total economic system of Bangladesh and by sharing information it made ease the suitable sustainable economic policy of Bangladesh.